ALTIBASE/Documents/Manuals/Altibase_trunk/eng/3rdPartyConnector_Eng.md

 1. Click Aliases -> New Alias in the main menu to register the database information to be accessed.
 If the Aliases menu is disabled, click Windows -> View Aliases to activate it.

-2. Enter the information below/
+2. Enter the information below:

    Name: Database Connection Name